 Credit facility.
 Our Loan and Security Agreement with Silicon Valley Bank (SVB), as amended and restated effective February 23, 2018 (Loan Agreement), provides for a \$40,000 term loan and a \$20,000 revolving line of credit, with an option to increase the revolving line of credit by up to an additional \$20,000.
 Such term loan and revolving line of credit each have a five-year term, maturing or expiring, as applicable, in February 2023.
 Principal payments of the term loan are to be made ratably commencing eighteen months after the inception of the loan (September 2019) through the loan's maturity date.
 If we meet certain conditions, as specified by the Loan Agreement, the commencement of term loan principal payments may be deferred by an additional six months.
 The term loan accrues interest at the greater of the Prime Rate plus 3.75% or 8.25% and is subject to an additional 3.5% fee on the original \$40,000 term loan principal amount at maturity or upon acceleration or prepayment of the term loan.
-The revolving line of credit is subject to an annual facility fee of 0.33% of the revolving line of credit facility is based on the lesser of the line of credit or a borrowing base calculation as defined by the Loan Agreement.
-As of March 31, 2018, we had no borrowings under the revolving credit facility, and we had borrowing availability of \$18,750.
-The Loan Agreement also contains prepayment and early termination fees and establishes a financial covenant related to sales growth, along with other customary terms and conditions similar to those in our previous agreement with SVB.
+The revolving line of credit is subject to an annual facility fee of 0.33% of the revolving line of credit, and any borrowings bear interest at the greater of the

+Prime Rate or 4.50%.
+Borrowing availability under the revolving credit facility is based on the lesser of the line of credit or a borrowing base calculation as defined by the Loan Agreement.
+As of June 30, 2018 we had no borrowings under the revolving credit facility, and we had borrowing availability of \$18,750.
+The Loan Agreement also contains prepayment and early termination fees and establishes a financial covenant related to sales growth, along with other customary terms and conditions.

 In connection with the terms of our corporate headquarters lease agreement, a letter of credit in the amount of \$1,250 was issued to the lessor in October 2015.
-The letter of credit is renewed annually and remains outstanding as of March 31, 2018.
+The letter of credit is renewed annually and remained outstanding as of June 30, 2018.